Simple Guide to RC Gearing

 In theory, a small, winding track with many curves or tight corners will be suited to a low gear, while a high gear will be better for a large, open track with long straights.

-However, the softer acceleration from a high gear may be easier to drive in some situations; a low-geared car on a high grip track may be difficult to control for beginners.
+However, the softer acceleration from a high gear may make the car easier to drive in some situations; a low-geared car on a high grip track may be difficult to control for beginners.

 On low grip tracks, or wet/icy conditions, a high gear will give you more traction out of the corners, so this setup is worth trying even on small, technical layouts.